* China GDP rises 7.5 pct y/y, just above forecasts

 * Oil prices lowest since early April as supply worries ease

 * Intel stock up more than 4 pct after beating estimates

 By Wayne Cole

-SYDNEY, July 16 (Reuters) - Asian stocks held stubbornly steady on Wednesday after China reported economic growth that was just ahead of market expectations, enough to prompt a sigh of relief from investors, but little else.
+SYDNEY, July 16 Asian stocks held stubbornly steady on Wednesday after China reported economic growth that was just ahead of market expectations, drawing a sigh of relief from investors rather than outright applause.

 China's economy expanded by 2.0 percent in the second quarter from the previous quarter, taking annual growth to 7.5 percent.
 Retail sales and industrial output were either in line with forecasts or slightly higher.

 The data confirmed the Asian giant had stabilised after a shaky start to the year but still left the global outlook cloudy, particularly given recent weakness in the euro zone.

 "The GDP figure is in line with our expectation, but the underlying momentum and recovery is still at a fragile state, especially given the property market correction," said Chang Jian, an analyst at Barclays based in Hong Kong.